 All maps are update regularly based upon reports of changes from the field, additions or changes due to capital project work or other changes identified by either Public Works or Engineering.
-The maps are maintained on AIMS.
+The maps are maintained on AIMS, the City's GIS system.